-You are welcome to visit my studio by a video chat with me.
+You are welcome to book a socially distanced visit to view my art or you can purchase my art online or visit or view my art by a video chat with me.
 If you would like to do that let's set something up.
 I'm also always available by my cellphone number below and my email address too.

 Thank you for supporting local art.